-Your passport should be valid for a minimum period of 6 months from the date of your visa application.
+Your passport should be valid for a minimum period of six months from the date of entry into Cameroon.

 UK Emergency Travel Documents

-UK Emergency Travel Documents are accepted for entry into Cameroon, provided they include the necessary visa.
+UK Emergency Travel Documents are accepted for entry and transit into Cameroon, and for exit from Cameroon, provided they include the necessary visa.

 Yellow fever certificate requirements